Last updated: April 21, 2021

 HubSpot regulates webhook traffic separately from other workflow processes.
 This is done to streamline workflow and webhook performance.
 When a webhook is slow or times out, the workflow action may take longer than expected to execute.

-For more information on the technical aspects of webhooks, check out our developers documentation.
+For more information on the technical aspects of webhooks, check out HubSpot's developers documentation.

 Please note: the Trigger a webhook action only supports the POST method.

 After you create your workflow with a webhook action, you can run a quick test with a dummy webhook URL.
 In your browser, navigate to https://webhook.site and copy the unique URL that is automatically created.
 In the Webhook URL field in your webhook action, paste the URL.

 The example below shows the request body of the webhook above, which reveals meta information about a specific contact, including contact information, form submissions, list memberships, etc. When the workflow action was triggered, HubSpot sent the contact's entire record formatted in JSON to the specified URL.

 The receiving system can then parse the JSON data, and use it for its own application.

 Please note: historical property values will only be returned in contact-based workflows.
 Webhooks used in all other workflow types will only return the most recent value.

 Where you've selected Request signature in the Authentication section for your Trigger a webhook action, HubSpot will populate the webhook with a X-HubSpot-Signature header with a SHA-256 hash of the concatenation of the app-secret for your application, the HTTP method, the URI, and the unparsed body.
 Learn more about this in the developers documentation.